Yoga After A C-Section

 Practice yoga nidraiA deep relaxation technique where the body is completely still, and the mind is in a meditative state. in the first few weeks after surgery.
 It can be easily done on the bed and helps improve mental health (8).

 Women may start yoga two to three months after having had their baby.
-This is a general outline, so before you engage in yoga or any other exercise, ensure that you consult your doctor about your health and wellbeing.
+This is a general outline, and recovery timelines may vary, so before you engage in yoga or any other exercise, consult your doctor about your health and well-being.
 This can help you gauge your body’s ability to undertake physical stress, stretching, and muscle pull (2) (3)

 • Once your doctor gives you a go-ahead, you can start with yoga.